aryeh deri 224.88 AJ.

-Deri has hinted to confidants that he will soon form a new socioeconomic movement that will work to bridge the gaps between rich and poor and among Jews of all levels of religious observance.
-He is set to announce the movement's formation after the three-week mourning period that ends with Tisha Be'av on July 30, though the announcement make come only after the fall holidays, which end October 10.
+But Deri has hinted to confidants that he will soon form a new socioeconomic movement that will work to bridge gaps between rich and poor and among Jews of all levels of religious observance.
+He will announce the movement's formation after the traditional three-week mourning period that ends with Tisha Be'av on July 30, and perhaps only after the fall holidays that end October 10.

 In a recent meeting with a group of fervent supporters, Deri pleaded for patience.
 He said he was definitely returning to politics and that he had a plan, but would not announce it until the time was ripe.

 The movement will not be presented as political, at least not at first, to avoid offending Shas mentor Rabbi Ovadia Yosef.
 When Deri was removed from the party leadership a decade ago the rabbi pledged he would return to the post, but he is said to be pleased with current Shas chairman Eli Yishai and so this promise is expected to be broken.

 Deri's political comeback will reignite political tension in Shas between supporters of Yishai and Deri.
 While the former has the support of Shas's Council of Torah Sages, the latter is much more popular among the party's rank-and-file.

 "We want Deri to go to Rabbi Ovadia and insist on him honoring his commitment that he would return like Joseph after leaving prison," one Deri supporter said.